U.S. COVID vaccine rollout for young children will pick up pace

 Register now for FREE unlimited access to Reuters.com

-The U.S. Food and Drug Administration on Friday authorized Moderna Inc's (MRNA.O) shot for children aged six months to five years, and Pfizer-BioNTech's (PFE.N), vaccine for children aged six months to four years.
+The U.S. Food and Drug Administration on Friday authorized Moderna Inc's shot for children aged six months to five years, and Pfizer-BioNTech's, vaccine for children aged six months to four years.

 The U.S. Centers for Disease Control and Prevention on Saturday recommended the shots, allowing the rollout to begin.